giacomo-gcad/dopa_workflow/raster_processing/README.md

 * Worldclim (tavg, tmax and tmin)

-* Global Livestock of the world v.3

-Also, Sea Surface Temperature data (distributed as NETCDF file, too complex to be managed with r.external) are physically imported with r.in.gdal.
+* Sea Surface Temperature data (tavg, tmax and tmin)

 Most of the raster datasets are imported 'as they are' from the /spatial\_data/Original\_Datasets folder but there are some exceptions.
 For each exception listed below, scripts for raster processing before import in GRASS database are provided in  **[/raster_processing/](/raster_processing/)** folder.